AdityaManivel/AdityaManivel.github.io/README.md

 <section id="about"></section>

 # <i class="fa-solid fa-address-card"></i> About
-I am an **Electrical & Computer Engineering** student specializing in hardware design and embedded systems.
-I focus on bridging the gap between low-level firmware and robust circuit architecture.
+I am an **Electrical & Computer Engineering** student (Class of 2028) with Junior Standing.
+My work is focused on high-speed digital design, embedded firmware development, and PCB architecture.
+I am passionate about optimizing hardware-software interfaces for real-time applications.

 ---